Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Reusing Opportunities in the Serverless Clouds

 \paragraph*{Incremental computing} The fourth category of data reusing is the incremental computing technique~\cite{krishnan2016incapprox}.
-Similar to the task caching, this technique also caches the task result.
+Similar to task caching, this technique also caches the task result.
 However, the cached content is reusable beyond the tasks with identical input arguments.
 Incremental computing utilizes a \emph{correction function} to adapt (\ie prune and expand) the cached results based on the new input.
-A common use case of incremental computing is in data analytics~\cite{tiwari2014mapreuse,krishnan2016incapprox}.
-For instance, consider a repetitive function (query) that is regularly applied against a database with minor daily updates.
+A common use case of incremental computing is in data analytics~\cite{tiwari2014mapreuse,krishnan2016incapprox,hersche2022constrained}.
+For instance, consider a repetitive function (query) that is regularly applied against a database with minor daily \revisedagain{ changes (\eg average number of active users in the past 365 days)}.
 A na\"\i ve way to handle the query is to thoroughly search the database every time.
-Alternatively, an incremental reusing technique retrieves the results of the prior day and corrects them by pruning the invalid records and adding new ones via searching only within the updates in the database since the prior day.
-It is noteworthy that incremental reusing is a highly context-specific technique and currently it is not implemented within the general-purpose serverless platforms.
-For instance, Zhang \etal~\cite{zhang2021serverless} propose a serverless and FaaS-based platform that takes advantage of incremental computing the video analytics context.
+Alternatively, an incremental reusing technique retrieves the results of the prior \revisedagain{period (\eg 365-days result calculated yesterday)} and corrects them by pruning the invalid records \revisedagain{(\eg data from 366 days ago)} and adding new results \revisedagain{(\eg data from today)} via searching only within the updates in the database since the prior \revisedagain{period.} It is noteworthy that incremental reusing is a highly context-specific technique, and currently, it is not implemented within the general-purpose serverless platforms.
+For instance, Zhang \etal~\cite{zhang2021serverless} propose a serverless and FaaS-based platform that takes advantage of incremental computing in the video analytics context.
 Their use case employs a deep neural network (DNN) model for video object classification.
-The model requires frequent updates to its weights to gain the maximum accuracy with the ever-changing datasets.
-To avoid excessive cost of re-training the model frequently, their platform deploy incremental machine learning~\cite{wu2019large} technique to keep up with the gradual changes in the input datasets.
+The model requires frequent updates to its weights to gain maximum accuracy with the ever-changing datasets.
+To avoid the excessive cost of re-training the model frequently, their platform deploys the incremental machine learning~\cite{wu2019large} technique to keep up with the gradual changes in the input datasets.